 Plays audio and video files simultaneously or independently, depending on the current script function configuration, across an established SIP or H323 call.

 Note: The video files played by the Multimedia Session function need to have an MP4 format and be no larger than 80 MB.

 Multimedia Session: Video Play Parameters

-Table 3-75 describes the Multimedia Session Video Play parameters.
+The following table describes the Multimedia Session Video Play parameters: